sav-che/TL-2/Authors/Briquet, John Isaac {std. Briq.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 79](https://www.biodiversitylibrary.org/item/103861#page/89/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 79](https://www.biodiversitylibrary.org/page/33266386) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Briquet, John Isaac {std.
 Briq.}|first entry]] for this author

 ### Author

 \* Briquet, John Isaac (1870-1931), Swiss botanist, born at Genève, educated ib., with stages in Scotland 1880-1882 and Heidelberg 1882-1884, at the classical gymnasium in Genève 1884-1888, studied at the University of Genève with M. Thury, J. Müller-Argoviensis and Alphonse de Candolle 1888-1889, "baccalauréat ès sciences physiques et naturelles" 1889, in Berlin with Engler and Schwendener 1889-1890, adjunct curator at the Herbarium Delessert 1890-1896, Dr. phil.
-Genève 1891, curator of the Herbarium Delessert and director of the Genève Botanical Garden 1896-1931, rapporteur-géneral for botanical nomenclature 1900-1931, travelled and collected widely in S. Europe and the Mediterranean area. (*Briq.*).
+Genève 1891, curator of the Herbarium Delessert and director of the Genève Botanical Garden 1896-1931, rapporteur-géneral for botanical nomenclature 1900-1931, travelled and collected widely in S. Europe and the Mediterranean area.
+**Abbreviated name**: *Briq.*

 #### Herbarium and types